 - Add the herbs and spices, then the flour.
 Whisk the flour and allow it to cook for a minute before whisking in vegetable stock.
 Make sure the flour is fully incorporated into the stock, as it will thicken the sauce.

-- Simmer the sauce for about 8 minutes or so, until thick, then add the frozen vegetables.
+- Simmer the sauce for about 8 minutes or so, until thickened, then add the frozen vegetables.
 Note: you can use fresh carrots, just saute them with the onion and potato.
+The filling will be thicker but like gravy or thick soup.

 Remember to add salt through and be sure to taste test!